ptpt/pt-emacs/README.md

-**pt-emacs** is a Emacs package that redefines some frequently-used commands as well as provides some useful commands to default Emacs.
-In a word, **pt-emacs** makes the Emacs better.
+**pt-emacs** redefines some of my frequently-used commands as well as provides some useful commands.
+In a word, **pt-emacs** makes my Emacs better.

 To install this package: